-Some chemotherapy drugs can make your mouth sore, but this is uncommon.
+Some chemotherapy drugs can make your mouth sore, but this isn’t common.
 You may get ulcers or inflamed gums, which can be painful.
-There are things that might help to prevent and relieve a sore mouth.
+There are things that might help.

 Your nurse can give you more information about taking care of your mouth.
-If it gets very sore, your doctor might prescribe pain-relieving drugs to help.
+If it gets very sore, your doctor might prescribe pain-relieving drugs.

 Some types of chemotherapy may make your bowel movements loose and watery (diarrhoea).
 This usually happens in the first few days after treatment.
 Other chemotherapy drugs and some anti-sickness medicines can make it difficult to empty your bowels (constipation).
 Bowel problems can usually be controlled with medicines or changes to what you eat, so let your doctor or nurse know about any problems you’re having.

 Sometimes diarrhoea can be caused by an infection.
-If you have diarrhoea and you feel unwell or have a fever, you should contact your medical team straight away.
+If you have diarrhoea and you feel unwell or have a temperature, contact your medical team straight away.

 Hair loss is a temporary side effect of some chemotherapy drugs.
-It affects everyone differently.
-Some men lose all of their hair but many just notice some thinning and some men have no hair loss at all.
+It affects people differently.
+Some men lose all their hair but many just notice some thinning or have no hair loss at all.
 Hair loss happens gradually and tends to start two or three weeks after treatment starts.
+You can lose hair anywhere on your body.
 Your hair will usually begin to grow back after you’ve finished treatment.
 Some men choose to wear a hat or wig until their hair has grown back.

 To help reduce hair loss, scalp cooling may be suitable for some people.
 This involves wearing a special cap during each treatment session.
 The cap is filled with a cold gel or connected to a small cooling system.
 But it doesn’t work for everyone and may not be available in every hospital.
 If you’re interested in scalp cooling, speak to your doctor or nurse.